TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingBestPractices/AccessingTheDatabase/Index.rst

 Accessing the database
 ^^^^^^^^^^^^^^^^^^^^^^

-The TYPO3 database should be always accessed through the use of
-$GLOBALS['TYPO3\_DB'].
-This is the instance of t3lib\_dbclass from t3lib/class.t3lib\_db.php.
+The TYPO3 database should always be accessed through the use of :code:`$GLOBALS['TYPO3\_DB']`.
+This is the instance of the :code:`t3lib\_db` class from :code:`t3lib/class.t3lib\_db.php`.

 The same rule applies for accessing non-TYPO3 databases: they should be accessed by using a different instance of the same class.
-Failing this condition may corrupt TYPO3 database or prevent access to TYPO3 database for the rest of the script.
+Failing this condition may corrupt the TYPO3 database or prevent access to the TYPO3 database for the rest of the script.